 We produce an array of bleaching, purification and filtration applications used by edible oil, jet fuel and other petroleum-based product processors around the world.
 Bleaching clays are used by edible oil processors to adsorb soluble contaminants that create oxidation problems.
 Our Pure-Flo and Perform bleaching clays remove impurities, such as trace metals, chlorophyll and color bodies, in various types of edible oils.
 Perform products provide increased activity for hard-to-bleach oils.
 Our Select adsorbents are used to remove contaminants in vegetable oil processing and can be used to prepare oil prior to the creation of biodiesel fuel.
 Our Ultra-Clear product is used as a filtration and purification medium for jet fuel and other petroleum-based products.
-These products are marketed in the United States and in international markets.
-The products are supported by our team of technical sales employees as well as by agent representatives and the services of our research and development group.
+These products are sold in the United States and in international markets by our team of technical sales employees, distributors and sales agents.